SUSSBIA/fabric-onboarding-experience/glossary.md

 ### Workspace Owner

 A person or group responsible for helping manage a workspace, coordinate access, keep content organised, and support responsible use.

+For department workspaces, there should also be a deputy workspace owner.

 ### Workspace Role